 It’s no secret – I’m a big fan of Sophie Simpson, aka WhatDelilahDid.
 I thought her first book was great and I was pleased to see her coming back for a second round.
-This time, Stitch the Halls: 12 Decorations to Make for Christmas gives you a dozen simple, elegant festive designs to stitch up in time for Xmas!
+This time, Stitch the Halls gives you a dozen simple, elegant festive designs to stitch up in time for Xmas!

 Sophie has a great eye for design and her book is filled with ideas that hit the right balance between nostalgic and modern.
 From geometric gems to animal silhouettes, Sophie’s simple style permeates throughout the book, making it a charming Christmas cross stitch compendium.
 As with her last book, the instructions are clear and the design of the book makes it easy to get going.
 The designs break down into individual elements that can be easily reconfigured in a multitude of ways – twelve designs is just the tip of the iceberg.